 - Downloads by demographic group: Knowing which demographic group(s) tend to more frequently download your app can help you narrow down the target segments in your organic and paid acquisition campaigns.

 - Downloads by time: Is your download volume cyclical?
 Can you increase ROI by only switching on acquisition campaigns in peak hours or during peak periods?

-- Paid advertising efficiency: Tracking popular paid acquisition metrics like cost per click (CPC), cost per 1000 impressions (CPM), cost per action (CPA), conversion rate, customer acquisition cost, and return on investment (ROI) can expose areas of strength and potential improvement in your paid campaigns.
+- Paid advertising efficiency: Measuring popular paid acquisition metrics like cost per click (CPC), cost per 1000 impressions (CPM), cost per action (CPA), conversion rate, customer acquisition cost, and return on investment (ROI) can expose areas of strength and potential improvement in your paid campaigns.

-Let’s take a look at a quick example—say you’re tracking downloads of your mobile app from Facebook and from email.
+Let’s take a look at a quick example—say you’re measuring downloads of your mobile app from Facebook and from email.
 You notice that you’re getting more downloads from Facebook than from email.
 Clearly Facebook is the more valuable user acquisition channel, right?
 Not so fast.

 Measuring beyond mobile app downloads—for instance, measuring conversion to signup and conversion to purchase—can give you a far clearer, more accurate, and more actionable portrait of the channels, platforms, and tactics that are actually driving growth.
-In this brief example, tracking these additional metrics may ultimately suggest that while Facebook is generating more mobile app installs, email is actually generating more user activations and conversions—or at least that these percentages are far higher among app users acquired via email.
+In this brief example, measuring these additional metrics may ultimately suggest that while Facebook is generating more mobile app installs, email is actually generating more user activations and conversions—or at least that these percentages are far higher among app users acquired via email.

 For mobile acquisition tips and best practices, check out our recently-released Ultimate Guide to Cost Effective Mobile User Acquisition.